Answers to Frequently Asked Questions to Our Chalet

 Our Chalet’s kitchen facilities are operated by volunteer staff and all dietary requirements are catered for to the best of the Centre’s ability.
 We cannot guarantee food to be 100% free of any specific allergen.
 Guests with food allergies eat Our Chalet meals at their own risk.

-Guests must notify Our Chalet of all dietary requirements at least two weeks in advance of their visit, or at the time of booking meals, whichever is earliest.
+Guests must notify Our Chalet of all dietary requirements at least one month in advance of their visit, or at the time of booking meals, whichever is earliest.
 Notification later than this may mean Our Chalet is not able to cater for the required special diet.
 In some cases special diet meals may be offered only at an additional cost.
-Guests with severe and/or contact allergies must note this on their Passenger Manifest and be aware that we cannot guarantee that other guests will not bring allergens on to the Our Chalet site.
+Guests with severe and/or contact allergies must note this on their Personal information Form and be aware that we cannot guarantee that other guests will not bring allergens on to the Our Chalet site.

 Our Chalet is located in rural Switzerland and is not able to source as many special diet options as would be available in other countries and/or larger cities.
 This particularly applies to snack foods.
 We recommend guests who follow a special diet, including gluten-free, nut-free, and dairy-free, bring some snacks with them to supplement what Our Chalet is able to offer.